david-palm/glwe/README.md

 </p>

 ## Current features
-- Easy rendering of simple 2D shape through abstraction of shaders, buffers and vertex/index arrays
+- Easy rendering of simple 2D shape through abstraction of shaders, buffers, and vertex/index arrays
 - Event system handles key and mouse inputs
 - Code can be easily compiled to Desktop or WebAssembly